christopher-tucker/loopHole/_PRESS-RELEASE.md

   > loopHole provides an intuitive user interface designed to make looping capabilites easy with youtube videos

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
-  > You're gonna
+  > "loopHole makes it incredibly easy to practice music with YouTube tutorials"

 ## How to Get Started ##
   > Describe how easy it is to get started.
   > Go to a youtube video that you want to be able to loop sections of.
 Copy the url.
-Paste the url into the url text box of loopHole.
-Then you are ready to looping playback.
+Paste the url into the loopHole url textbox.
+Press play and adjust loop parameters as desired.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  > "loopHole made my practice time way more effecient and fun"
+  > "loopHole made my practice time way more effecient and fun, it's addicting."

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Try out the beta at [insert deployed url here]